Header image courtesy of @ken93110 (via Wikimedia Commons)

-As befitting a British colony, the earliest models were all mostly British vehicles, such as the Bedford CA and the Morris J Type.
+As befitting a British colony, the earliest models were all mostly British vehicles, such as the pug-nosed Bedford CA and the Morris J-type.
 The minivans could only carry a maximum of nine passengers before but soon expanded to 14-seaters the year it was legalised, upgrading it to a proper minibus.
 People often called these new models “14 seats” in Cantonese (十四座), a nickname that stuck even after the minibus expanded again to a 16-seater two decades later when the British vehicles were replaced by the Japanese Toyota Coasters still in use today.

 These 14-seaters were fashioned with a single red stripe along its side, a feature that carried over into the red-tops of today when the government introduced the newer, franchised green-tops in the 1970s.
 Following a successful trial run of private luxury minibuses at The Peak, the government tendered and sold dozens of minibus routes to the highest bidder.
 This explains how unlike most other forms of transportation in the city, green minibuses are owned by an array of different companies in spite of the vehicles’ consistent appearance.
 Green minibuses are operated by drivers who are paid a regular salary, have fixed routes, fixed fares, and arrive in set intervals.

 The speed demons that are red minibuses, however, are a different story.
 They aren’t run by the government or private companies, but rather by individuals who have bought or rented the minibus.